CryptikEd/Cash-Converter/README.md

 # Cash Converter

-This Terminal based Cash Converter lets the user convert currency on the go.
-With its simple instructions, it lets the user intuitively navigate and use the converter with ease.
+This Terminal based Cash Converter lets the user convert currency with up-to-date exchange rates.
+With its simple instructions, it lets the user intuitively navigate and use the converter with ease!

 [Link to live site](insert link here)